An0n3m0us/DiscordRPBlender/README.md

 Sit back and watch the script download Blender 2.79 and download DiscoIPC!
 Don't do anything yet!
 We haven't quite finished!

-Now to set up `discordrpblender.py` and run it!
-First create a Discord application using the guide in the chapter "Creating a Discord Application" below, then go to step 3 in this chapter!
+Now to set up `discordrpblender.py`!
+First create a Discord application using the guide in the chapter "Creating a Discord Application" below, then continue on to step 3 in this chapter!

 3. Copy `sed -e "s/\${clientID}/here/" discordrpblender.txt > discordrpblender.py` into the terminal and place your client id where 'here' is shown in the command.
 Here's the command with a fake client ID:

 `sed -e "s/\${clientID}/123456789123456789/" discordrpblender.txt > discordrpblender.py`

-(If you haven't got sed installed, either try `sudo apt-get install sed` or refer to chapter "Setting up discordrpblender.py" below)
+(If you haven't got `sed` installed, either try `sudo apt-get install sed` or refer to chapter "Setting up discordrpblender.py" below)

 4. Now remove the text file we just used: `rm discordrpblender.txt`